EHB-MCT/assignment-2-CarysaPeeters/README.md

-  supabaseClient.js: handles the initialization and configuration of the connection to Supabase formValidation.js: manages form submission and data validation, it processes user input, converts it into a structured format and interacts with Supabase to store the data retrieveData.js: fetches nutritional data from the Supabase database (from the "Voedingswaarden" table)
+  supabaseClient.js: handles the initialization and configuration of the connection to Supabase formValidation.js: manages form submission and data validation, it processes user input, converts it into a structured format and interacts with Supabase to store the data retrieveData.js: fetches nutritional data from the Supabase database (from the "Voedingswaarden" table) dataVisualisation.js: visualises the nutritional data in charts, it fetches the data from retrieveData.js and generates a chart using [Chart.js](https://www.chartjs.org/docs/latest/getting-started/)

 - Pages
   dataVisualisation.html: this page is used for visualizing the nutritional data fetched from Supabase, the data is retrieved using retrieveData.js

 - index.html
   this page contains the form where users fill in the information about a meal

 ## Data flow

 - Data entry
   Users fill out the form in index.html with information about a meal After clicking the submit button, the data of the form is being collected and procesed by formValidation.js
 - Data validation and preparation